-You can send a cheque to the cashiers office, 2 Hillman Street, E8 1FB.
+You can send a cheque to the Hackney self-service centre, 2 Hillman Street, E8 1FB.
 You should write clearly your reference number on the reverse of the cheque.
 Please do not send cash through the post.

 However, if this is not possible you can pay your council tax by cash or cheque at your bank or post office using the payment slips provided with your payment booklet.
 Please check your local branch or post office for opening hours, which may be different to normal opening hours.